asasinmode/humbak/README.md

 ### in progress

-add default language on page, language select use it or first
+footer location inputs add placeholders Where to find us / https://google.com/maps

 ### left to do

-footer location inputs add placeholders Where to find us / https://google.com/maps files not image span question mark if no mimetype store file view preference in localstorage page language change menulink move to hidden & reset position
+files not image span question mark if no mimetype store file view preference in localstorage page language change menulink move to hidden & reset position